 You can use that Custom user ID with:

-- The Custom Data API, to send custom data (attributes or tags) to Batch on a user ID server-side.
+The Custom Data API, sends custom data (attributes or tags) to Batch on a user ID server-side.

 User ID collection also allows your teams to: